Skip to main content

 Whilst there will be snow up the mountains, a white Christmas is never a guarantee.
 But more than 70% of Les Arcs ski slopes are situated above 2,000m, therefore 'up there' it's always colder and snowier, and with regular snowfall throughout the month - an average of 12 snow days - the chance of serious powder days is high.
 And the new snow often comes during the night, but it's worth bringing low-light goggles in case of reduced visibility.
 One great thing about December is the fact that the snow base just keeps growing week after week, with the low temperatures ensuring practically no melt-off.

-What's on in Les Arcs in December?
+December events in Les Arcs

 Christmas in Les Arcs